lwy7814/Dell-5285/README.md

 #work on hibernate.
 EFI for Catalina
 # updated to 10.15.4
-# working on hibernate and extenal display
+# Done with hibernate and extenal display
+# working on airdrop and side car